The fitness tracker craze doesn’t show any signs of slowing down. Here are a few tips on how to get the most out of your wrist-worn trackers.

 1. Wear it on the right spot

-It’s important to get accurate heart-rate ratings.
+It’s important to get accurate heart rate ratings while exercising.
 That’s why you need to make sure your tracker is in the right place on your wrist.

 Experts suggest that the tracker should lay about a finger’s width below your wrist bone — away from your hand.
 You should also wear your tracker on your non-dominant hand so that your extra movements from your wrist don’t impact your numbers.
 Your tracker should be snug but not constricting so that it doesn’t impact your blood flow.